Ministry Statements & Speeches:

 CANZ countries express our appreciation for the work undertaken by all staff involved in the administration of justice system in the context of the continuing impacts of the COVID-19 pandemic, and for the efforts identified in the Secretary-General’s report to ensure that the justice system has continued to function effectively using flexible work arrangements in this environment.

-We commend the productivity of the United Nations Disputes Tribunal (UNDT) and the United Nations Appeals Tribunal (UNAT) in achieving a significant reduction in the backlog of pending cases without compromising the quality of judgments rendered, as noted by the Internal Justice Council in its report, despite the unique stresses posed by the pandemic.
+We commend the productivity of the United Nations Disputes Tribunal (UNDT) and the United Nations Appeals Tribunal (UNAT) in achieving a significant reduction in the backlog of pending cases without compromising the quality of judgements rendered, as noted by the Internal Justice Council in its report, despite the unique stresses posed by the pandemic.
 CANZ takes note of the Council’s further recommendations to promote efficiency, including: the appointment of a dedicated President for the UNAT and the UNDT who would be preselected by the Council and recommended to the General Assembly for selection; and the creation of a training programme for judges.

 The Office of the Ombudsman and Mediation Services has identified systemic issues that underpin workplace conflict, noting in particular that the lingering effects of the pandemic have compounded these issues for staff.
 CANZ countries are pleased in this context to see that the Office is taking seriously the important issues of mental health and personal needs of non-staff.
 We also welcome the efforts made by the Office to improve the working environment, including through a focus on prevention and fostering a culture of dialogue and connection.
 A healthy working environment is essential to ensure that the organisation is able to uphold its own ideals and values.